-Companies that create multiple landing pages aligned with their ads generate 12X the leads.
+Companies that create multiple landing pages with strategic call to actions aligned with their ads generate 12X the leads.
 And yet 44% of companies point their ads at their homepage.
 61% have fewer than 5 landing pages.

 A landing page is a page that is specifically designed to meet a goal.
 It is built to directly align with your ad.
 If the ad is speaking to plumbers, the landing page also speaks to plumbers.
 If the ad offers 20%, the landing page tells the clicker more about what you offer and then tells them how to redeem that offer.

 Landing pages are conversion tools.
 They give the clicker a straightforward next step that aligns with the ad.
-Congruency across your keywords, ads, and landing pages is your best friend.
+Congruence across your keywords, ads, and landing pages is your best friend.

 Here’s the landing page for the ad we showed a bit earlier.
 Notice how it sends you right to the oatmeal page, not just an overall products page.
 It’s more specific.